Bruno Arrabal

-Bruno Arrabal Passamani (born 22 February 1992) is a Brazilian footballer who plays as a defensive midfielder for Kosovan club KF Arbëria.
+Bruno Arrabal Passamani (born 22 February 1992) is a Brazilian footballer who plays as a defensive midfielder for Kosovan club Al-Hilal Benghazi.

 Club career

 Born in Ouro Preto do Oeste, Rondônia, Arrabal graduated with Atlético Sorocaba's youth setup, and made his senior debuts while on loan at Vilhena in 2012.
 In January 2013 he moved to Águia de Marabá, but was released in April, after appearing rarely.

 On 28 June 2013 Arrabal joined Duque de Caxias, appearing regularly in Série C and in Copa Rio, as his side were crowned champions of the latter.
 On 10 January of the following year, he signed a four-month deal with Remo.

 On 24 March 2014 Arrabal was released by Remo, and returned to Duque on 15 April.
 He appeared regularly for the club, which eventually suffered relegation.

 In February 2015 Arrabal signed for Portuguesa, being immediately loaned to Tupi.
 He made his debut for the latter club on the 22nd, starting in a 1–0 away win against Democrata-GV for the Campeonato Mineiro championship.

 On 26 May Arrabal joined Mogi Mirim in Série B, but left the club in June and subsequently signed for Cypriot club Ethnikos Achna FC.

 On 30 November 2019 it was confirmed, that Arrabal had joined Kuwaiti club Burgan SC.